 Tuition Assistance is paid directly to the College and applied to the student's account.

 National Guard Tuition Waiver

-The Oklahoma National Guard Tuition Waiver Program authorizes the waiver of tuition charges up to 18 credit hours each semester for students who are members of an Oklahoma National Guard Unit.
+The Oklahoma National Guard Tuition Waiver Program authorizes the waiver of tuition charges for up to 18 credit hours each semester for students who are members of an Oklahoma National Guard Unit.
 National Guard members must complete the tuition waiver application form available from their unit.
 The National Guard member must be attending a state-supported college or university and have not yet earned a Bachelor's degree.
 Benefits continue for six years from the date of the first application for the tuition waiver.
 The student must maintain a 2.00 Cumulative GPA each semester.
 The Oklahoma National Guard submits a roster of eligible students to OCCC each semester.